-Garlinge Primary School and Nursery hold the Centre of Excellence Award for Inclusion with the IQM (Inclusion Quality Mark).
-Both the Deputy Headteacher and SENDCo are Local Inclusion Team Executive Committee and the Inclusion Steering Group for Thanet.
-Training needs of members of staff at Garlinge Primary School and Nursery are related to ensuring high quality inclusive teaching and the needs of the children as well as new national curriculum developments.
-Sometimes members of staff receive specialist training to ensure provision can be met for our children with specific needs, such as autism; speech, language and communication; and social, emotional and mental health needs.
+Garlinge Primary School and Nursery hold flagship status for Inclusion with the IQM (Inclusion Quality Mark).
+Both the Head of School and SENDCo sit on the Local Inclusion Team Executive Committee and the Inclusion Steering Group for Thanet.
+Mrs Amy Fairbrother is the lead teacher for our specialist resource provision for autistic children.
+She has experience of working in both mainstream and specialist settings and is currently completing a Masters in Education (MA) specific to autism.
+Training needs of members of staff at Garlinge Primary School and Nursery are related to ensuring high quality inclusive teaching, the needs of the children and new national curriculum developments.
+Members of staff receive specialist training to ensure provision can be met for our children with specific needs, such as autism; speech, language and communication; and social, emotional and mental health needs.

-Examples of training members of staff received in 2019-2020 are as follows:
+Examples of training members of staff received from 2023 are as follows:

-Hearing Impairment

-Positive Behaviour Support

-Precision Teaching

 Speech, Language and Communication Needs